Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Illness or Injury

-If aggression is a new behavior, it could indicate that your dog is feeling unwell.
+If aggression is a sudden and new behavior, it could indicate that your dog is feeling unwell or is in pain.
 Some medical conditions can make dogs aggressive, and it could be a result of being in pain.
-Possible causes of pain that could cause aggression are internal injuries, bone fractures, lacerations, tumors, and arthritis.
+Possible causes of pain that could cause aggression are internal injuries, bone fractures, lacerations, some tumors, and arthritis.

-Conditions such as tumors, cognitive dysfunction, and brain diseases could provoke aggression, and while likely to affect older dogs more, they are still possible in dogs of any age.
+Conditions such as tumors, cognitive dysfunction, and brain diseases could impact a dog’s behavior and sometimes provoke aggression, and while likely to affect older dogs more, they are still possible in dogs of any age.

 You might have noticed your Newfie being possessive of toys, food, or something else they value.
 They might growl if a person or another pet gets too close when eating or playing with a favorite toy.
-They might even be aggressive to a friend when they visit your home, as your dog sees it as their territory.
+In some cases, this behavior can extend to visitors in your home, especially if your dog perceives them as intruders in their space.

-Resource gathering will also present as your Newfie snapping, growling, or biting other pets who approach their bed, pick up a favorite toy, or go near their food bowl.
+Resource guarding will also present as your Newfie snapping, growling, or sometimes even biting other pets who approach their bed, pick up a favorite toy, or go near their food bowl.
 To help combat this, you can do things like making their meals fun or trading their toys or the objects they’re possessive of for treats.

 You can also do exercises to help with this behavior, which you can do yourself or with an animal behaviorist if you aren’t confident.